Inui Street Autumn Walk 2026: A Complete Guide

 Fujimi Keep with skyscrapers and red leaves.

 I love the Imperial Palace.
 It might be my favorite place in Tokyo.
 Luckily, a few events each year allow me (and you) inside.
-One is for the Emperor’s birthday, and another is his New Year greetings.
-There are more.
+The Emperor’s birthday and his New Year greetings are two of the most popular.
 My favorite is the autumn Inui Street walk.
 What’s that, you ask?

 The Inui Street experience